friedkeenan/DisintegratingImage/README.md

 # DisintegratingImage
-A program that messes with pixels depending on how close they are
+A program that messes with pixels depending on how close they are to the mouse